Emily Brontë: Misanthrope or Literary Genius (or Both)?

 Known as the Getty Portrait, this (supposed) portrait of Emily Brontë is widely contested.
 Source: IMDb

-Emily Jane Brontë was born on July 30, 1818 in Haworth, West Yorkshire.
+Emily Jane Brontë was born on July 30, 1818 in Thornton, Bradford.
 By the time of her birth, her parents, the Reverend Patrick Brontë and Maria Brontë (née Branwell), had already had four children: her elder sisters Maria (born late 1813 or early 1814), Elizabeth (born 1815), and Charlotte (born 1816), as well as her brother, Branwell (born 1817).
 Around eighteen months later, a younger sister, Anne, was born on 17 January 1820, and in April of that year, the family moved to the parsonage in Haworth with which they are so closely associated.

 The children’s mother, however, developed uterine cancer.
 A year after their move to Haworth, her sister, Elizabeth Branwell, arrived at the parsonage to nurse her.
 She died later that year on September 15, 1821.
 Her sister, known to the children as Aunt Branwell, remained at the parsonage to care for them.